maroon-shadow/maroon-shadow/README.md

 ## Hi there 👋 I'm shadow!
-I believe in Jesus.
-I'm currently trying to learn C#.
+I believe in Jesus, and I'm currently trying to learn C#.